 Much went against us, with the disputed corner that led to the first goal followed by an injury to captain Mark Noble, forced off after 20 minutes.
 Lanzini’s serious-looking injury continued their misfortune, but we were architects of their own problems before then.

 Roberto’s slack throw out caught Balbuena off guard, with the defender then allowing McNeil in to set up Wood for Burnley’s second.
 It was a truly bizarre display by Roberto, with that throw, uncertainty at crosses and his dreadful own goal contrasted with excellent saves to deny Wood, Bardsley, Jeff Hendrick and Jack Cork to keep the score just within the bounds of respectability.

-Burnley keeper Nick Pope did not have a save to make in the first half, with West Ham failing to score in the league for the fourth time this season.
+Burnley keeper Nick Pope did not have a save to make in the first half, with us failing to score in the league for the fourth time this season.
 The international break appears to offer Pellegrini some respite, but it is followed by difficult looking fixtures against Tottenham, Chelsea, Wolves and Arsenal within 16 days.